ploomber/doc/doc/user-guide/custom-domains.md

 #### HTTPS and SSL

 All Ploomber applications include the HTTPS and SSL protocols, ensuring that communication between your visitors and your site is entirely secure.
-Once your custom domain has been verified, you'll be able to see it under Registered domains as `ISSED`, and your custom domain will have an SSL certification.
+Once your custom domain has been verified, you'll be able to see it under Registered domains as `ISSUED`, and your custom domain will have an SSL certification.

 ![](../static/custom-domains/verified.png)